Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 Predisposing factors include:

--hereditary-constitutional factor.
-A number of genetic defects have been established that are realized in various links in the pathogenesis of this disease;
+-hereditary constitutional factor.
+A number of genetic defects have been identified that occur in certain stages of the pathogenesis of this disease;

--Helicobacter pylori invasion.
-Some researchers in our country and abroad attribute Helicobacter pylori infection to the main cause of peptic ulcer;
+-Helicobacter pylori infestation.
+Some researchers in our country and abroad consider Helicobacter pylori infection to be the main cause of peptic ulcers;

 -conditions external environment, first of all, neuropsychic factors, nutrition, bad habits;